Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 ### DocumentAnalysisClient

-`DocumentAnalysisClient` provides operations for analyzing input documents using prebuilt and custom models through the `StartAnalyzeDocument` and `StartAnalyzeDocumentFromUri` APIs.
+`DocumentAnalysisClient` provides operations for analyzing input documents using prebuilt and custom models through the `AnalyzeDocument` and `AnalyzeDocumentFromUri` APIs.
 Use the `modelId` parameter to select the type of model for analysis.

 Sample code snippets are provided to illustrate using a DocumentAnalysisClient [here](#examples).
 More information about analyzing documents, including supported features, locales, and document types can be found in the [service documentation][formreco_models].